junlabucsd/mm3/docs/Setting-up-docker.md

 * `-it` is for interactive mode so you can use the terminal (very often used).
 * `--rm` is to remove the container automatically when it closes (very often used).
 * `-p` publishes container's port to the host computer.
+This may only be required for the Jupyter notebook.
+Should test and edit the directions below as needed.
 * `local/mm3-py3:root` is the tag of our image we chose when building.
 * Exit the container with `CTRL + D`